KyleCulp/equest/@equest/config/README.md

-TODO: Setup config for cookie name, host, etc
+# @equest/config

+Provides config & imports dotenv for different projects.
+Used by almost every other package.